-The number of Poor bridges (formerly referred to as structurally-deficient bridges) in Pennsylvania continued its downward trend in 2018.
-By focusing on larger bridges, where possible, over the last several years, we were able to exceed our 2033 goal of 8.4% poor deck area (currently 7.42%).
-We still remain short of our 2033 goal of 2,740 poor bridges by count, but anticipate reaching that goal in 2019—14 years ahead of schedule.
-Poor Bridge counts are conducted monthly.
-These numbers rise and fall throughout the year.
+The number of Poor bridges (formerly referred to as structurally-deficient bridges) in Pennsylvania continued its downward trend in 2020.
+By focusing on larger bridges, where possible, over the last several years, we have been able to exceed our 2033 goal of 8.4% poor deck area (currently 6.15%).
+As of December 31, 2020, Pennsylvania has exceeded the PA 2033 goal of 2,740 poor bridges by count.
+This goal was reached 14 years ahead of schedule.
+Poor Bridge counts are conducted monthly and fluctuate throughout the year, due to additional bridges becoming poor.
 The numbers shown on the graph above represent the number of poor bridges as of December 31 of each year.
 The starting point of 6,034 bridges was established in the third quarter of 2007 when the reduction goals were set.
 The actual "high water mark" came in August of that year, with 6,059 poor bridges.
 That number was reduced to 5,972 by the end of 2007, which is reflected in the graph.

 Despite efforts to reduce the number of poor bridges in the state, it is a moving target.
 Every year, additional bridges are added to those that are already poor.
 PennDOT works to slow the decline of these bridges through preservation.
 This helps to keep the number of poor bridges in decline and reduces the likelihood of spikes in that number.

 Following an uptick in posted bridges in 2013, PennDOT has made strides in reducing the number of posted bridges statewide.
 This progress was made by either making necessary repairs or, in the case of redundant or unnecessary bridges, closing them.
-As of 12/31/2018, no Interstate bridges were posted and only 35 out of 4,952 National Highway System (non-Interstate) bridges were posted.
+As of 12/31/2020, 2 Interstate bridges were posted (for construction purposes) and only 24 out of 4,954 National Highway System (non-Interstate) bridges were posted.